sarnickaa/prac/css_questions.md

   highest score wins specificity

   other rules:

   if specificity is equal - last rule wins

-  ID selectors have a higher specificity than attribute selectors: div#a {background-color: green;} = WINS
+  ID selectors have a higher specificity than attribute selectors:
+    div#a {background-color: green;} = WINS
     #a {background-color: yellow;}
     div[id=a] {background-color: blue;}

-Contextual selectors are more specific than a single element selector - The embedded style sheet is closer to the element to be styled.
+The embedded style sheet is closer to the element to be styled so it wins.
 So in the following situation

 From external CSS file:
 #content h1 {background-color: red;}